Mst-naher/Green-Earth-Project/README.md

  console.log(evens);  //[2, 4]

     3.Answer:

- An arrow function is a shorter, cleaner way to write functions in JavaScript.
+ 🔹An arrow function is a shorter, cleaner way to write functions in JavaScript.
 It uses the => (araow) syntax and this is introduced in ES6 (ECMAScript 2015).
   No need to the function keyword.If the body is a single expression, we can omit 'return' and '{}' .
 It is by default return the result and it called implecit return.
   ex:
   const square = x => x * x;